AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/web-views.md

 ## Potential tracking issues

 If you send data from the native portion of the app and a WebView, each generates their own Experience Cloud ID (ECID).
 This results in disconnected hits and inflated visit/visitor data.
+More information about the ECID can be found in the [ECID overview](https://experienceleague.adobe.com/docs/experience-platform/identity/ecid.html?lang=en).

 To solve for that undesirable situation, it's important to pass the user's ECID from the native portion to the WebView.